FusedStamen/Wigle/beacon_spam_contamination/teardown_hypothesis.md

 ruled out, not deleted, since a documented dead end is still useful context for anyone else looking at this problem.

+### Independent verification

+Separately from Hedge's explanation, the public firmware source backs this up structurally.
+In `WiFiScan.h`, every mode (wardrive, beacon spam, Rick Roll, etc.) is a distinct constant assigned to a single `currentScanMode` variable.
+The main loop in `WiFiScan.cpp` dispatches on that variable through a straight `if / else if` chain -- by construction, only one branch can execute per pass.
+This shows real, independent support for "the device can't run two modes at once" -- not just Hedge's word, but the actual mechanism that makes it true.

+(Caveat: this confirms the *execution* model is single-state.
+It doesn't rule out every possible bug in the *transition* logic between modes -- that part is based on Hedge's direct knowledge of the codebase, not something independently audited line-by-line here.)

 ## What's still unknown

 - What the actual contamination mechanism was, if not this.